paulkoerbitz/pauls-blog/src/posts/announcing-typeful-redux.md

 ---
 title: Announcing typeful-redux
 summary: A type-safe, low boilerplate redux wrapper for TypeScript
-date: 2018-02-18
+date: 2018-02-26
 ---

-I am proud to announce the publication of [typeful-redux], a fully type-safe, low boilerplate redux wrapper.
+I am proud to announce the publication of [typeful-redux], a fully type-safe, low boilerplate redux wrapper for TypeScript.
 To my knowledge, this is the first redux wrapper which achieves end-to-end type safety.
 In particular, the `dispatch` function / object is fully typed, and these types are maintained when using [react-redux]'s `connect` function to connect a component to a redux store.